 25 Little-Known Presidential Money Facts

-- When George Washington was elected as the first president of the United States, he refused to accept the office’s $25,000 salary.
+1. When George Washington was elected as the first president of the United States, he refused to accept the office’s $25,000 salary.
 He was later convinced to take the paychecks in order to set a good precedent for future office-holders.
-It is now against the law for a US president not to take a salary
+It is now against the law for a US president not to take a salary.

-- That $25,000 salary was two percent of the U.S. budget.
-If a modern president’s salary was two percent of the budget, it would be around $80 billion.
+2. That $25,000 salary was two percent of the U.S. budget.
+If a modern president’s salary was two percent of the budget, it would be around $80 billion!

-- When Washington married Martha, she was by far the wealthier of the pair.
+3. When Washington married his wife, Martha, she was by far the wealthier of the pair.
 Her money came from her first husband, Daniel Parke Custis, who was almost twenty years older than her and died after only seven years of marriage.

-- It’s against the law for a living president’s likeness to be printed on U.S. currency.
-This dates back to George Washington’s refusal to have his portrait printed on the U.S. dollar.
+4. It’s against the law for a living president’s likeness to be printed on U.S. currency.
+This dates back to Washington’s refusal to have his portrait printed on the U.S. dollar.
 In 1866, this tradition was made law by an act of Congress.

-- As a young man, Lincoln owned a grocery store with a business partner, William F. Berry.
-After Berry died, Lincoln was left with so much debt that the future president referred to it as “The National Debt.”
+9. As a young man, Lincoln owned a grocery store with a business partner, William F. Berry.
+After Berry died, Lincoln was left owing so much money that the future president started referring to it as “The National Debt.”

 Ulysses S. Grant

-- After he left the presidency, Ulysses S. Grant lost almost all his money when he invested it in a business that turned out to be a swindle.
+11. After he left the presidency, Grant lost almost all his money when he invested it in a business that turned out to be a swindle.
 Grant was forced to sell his old Civil War mementos for money.
 However, in light of his situation, Grant also had a $150,000 debt forgiven by William H. Vanderbilt.

 William Howard Taft